Tag: guilt

 The next concern would be the effect upon the disciples.
 Being “wined and dined” could have a potentially huge negative effect on their spiritual growth and their witness.
 It could even lead to some of the same bullying behavior of the Jewish religious leaders.
 That would have been very bad.

 We see how it did evolve through ‘s letter to the Corinthians.
 The “super” apostles were, it seems, spiritual abusers.
-They -tripped people to give more money.
-Based on Paul’s language, the super-apostles used language that implied that the Corinthians were being spiritually blessed by giving them (the super-apostles) so much money.
+They guilt-tripped people to more money.
+Based on Paul’s language, the super-apostles used language that implied that the Corinthians were being spiritually blessed by them (the super-apostles) so much money.

-When Paul apologizes that he didn’t for money or to be taken care of, there is a realization that the Corinthians had been hoodwinked.
+When Paul apologizes that he didn’t ask for money or to be taken care of, there is a realization that the Corinthians had been hoodwinked.
 They had bought wholeheartedly into the swindle of the super-apostles.
-In so doing, they lost the of the Gospel.
+In so doing, they lost the vision of the .

 • Discipl…